Science >> Biology for Kids

 - Vascular - These plants have specific tissues that help to move materials such as water through the plant.
 They are further divided into non-flowering plants and flowering plants.
 Most of the organisms you probably think of as plants, such as trees, bushes, and flowers, fit into this group.

-- Nonvascular - These are smaller plants such as mosses that used diffusion and osmosis to move material through the plant.
+- Nonvascular - These are smaller plants, such as mosses, that use diffusion and osmosis to move material through the plant.

 The three basic parts of most vascular plants are the leaf, the stem, and the roots.

 Leaf - The leaf is an organ of a plant that is specialized for photosynthesis.
 Leaves capture energy from sunlight as well as collect carbon dioxide from the air.
 Many leaves are flat and thin in order to catch as much sunlight as possible.
 However, leaves come in many different shapes including long skinny needles that are found on pine trees.

 Stem - The stem is the main structure that supports leaves and flowers.
 Stems have vascular tissues that move food and water around the plant to help it grow.
 Plants often store food in their stems.

 Roots - The roots of a plant grow underground.
 Roots help to keep the plant from falling over and gather water and minerals from the soil.
 Some plants store food in their roots.
 The two major types of roots are fibrous roots and taproots.
 Taproots tend to have one major root that grows very deep, while fibrous roots have many roots that grow in all directions.